-Kim Hughes, cricket legend, former Australian Captain and one time Watsonians Cricket professional was guest of honour at the ceremony to formally re-open the Craiglockhart Pavilion on Wednesday evening.
+Kim Hughes, cricket legend, former Australian Captain and one-time Watsonians Cricket professional was the guest of honour at the ceremony to formally re-open the Craiglockhart Pavilion on Wednesday evening.

 Kim first came to Watson’s in 1976 and although he has visited several times over the years, the anticipation that awaited his arrival on Wednesday night was palpable.